Start your care

 • Use support coordination: Let professionals help you plan and connect with local programs.

-• Leverage technology: Utilize apps or online communities to connect with others safely.
+• Leverage technology: Use apps or online communities to connect safely with others.

 • Build a supportive network: Surround yourself with people who understand and celebrate your goals.